awsdocs/amazon-ecs-developer-guide/doc_source/http_proxy_config.md

 To configure your Amazon ECS Windows container instance to use an HTTP proxy, set the following variables at launch time \(with Amazon EC2 user data\)\.

 `[Environment]::SetEnvironmentVariable("HTTP_PROXY", "http://proxy.mydomain:port", "Machine")`
-Set `HTTP_PROXY` to the hostname \(or IP address\) and port number of an HTTP proxy to use for the ECS agent to connect to the internet\.
+Set `HTTP_PROXY` to the hostname \(or IP address\) and port number of an HTTP proxy to use for the Amazon ECS agent to connect to the internet\.
 For example, your container instances may not have external network access through an Amazon VPC internet gateway, NAT gateway, or instance\.

 `[Environment]::SetEnvironmentVariable("NO_PROXY", "169.254.169.254,169.254.170.2,\\.\pipe\docker_engine", "Machine")`
 Set `NO_PROXY` to `169.254.169.254,169.254.170.2,\\.\pipe\docker_engine` to filter EC2 instance metadata, IAM roles for tasks, and Docker daemon traffic from the proxy\.